 01 Sunday Nov 2009

-Posted by farfalle1 in Driving in Italy, Uncategorized
+Posted in Driving in Italy, Uncategorized

 Most countries, it seems, used to have an automobile that in some way expressed the national character: the Germans had the uber-efficient BMWs and the VW Beetle, the Brits had the Mini Cooper (much favored in rally driving and now newly reborn as a BMW), the French had the quirky Deux Cheveaux (nicknamed The Ugly Duckling), Americans had a bunch of high performance ‘muscle cars’ (GTO’s, Chargers) and their affiliates, the ‘pony cars’ (Mustangs, etc.).
 Here in Italy we had the Fiat Cinquecento (cinquecento means ‘500’).